 Submission of Proposals

-Candidates must submit a detailed proposal to the committee chair, Kelly S. Janousek ([email protected]), outlining their proposed research project; methodology, scope and timetable; how this project fits into the existing literature; and projected outcomes, including a statement outlining how this research will benefit the library profession.
+Candidates must submit a detailed proposal, outlining their proposed research project; methodology, scope and timetable; how this project fits into the existing literature; and projected outcomes, including a statement outlining how this research will benefit the library profession.
 Proposals will be reviewed for thoroughness; potential to positively impact the library profession; and potential to provide a useful addition to the existing library literature.
 Proposals will be accepted from both individual researchers and those working collaboratively.
-At least one member of a collaborative team must be a member of ALA.
+Individual applicants (or at least one member of a collaborative team) must be a member of ALA.

 2017: Raymond Pun, First Year Student Success Librarian, California State University